russellbits/Writing/Fiction/04.novels/03.brother-dustfish/notes.md

 7. They come back to the world they started in having gone through trials
 8. Having changed

-Meanwhile, Hero of 1000 faces:
-1. Call to Adventure
-	Sometimes it is given by a mythical animal
-2.

-1. Able has the ability to create the mistakes, but they are also his call to adventure.
-They urge him an push him to places.
-They are the mythical animal—also, they are the CODE.

 Understanding, or at least manipulating the CODE is the unrealized boon!